ahonestla/OC_DS_P5/README.md

 ## 🛍️ Segmentation of e-commerce customers
 OPENCLASSROOMS - Data Scientist - Project 5

-This repository contains notebooks for a machine learning project that segments customers of the Olist marketplace based their orders history.
+This repository contains notebooks for a machine learning project that segments customers of the Olist marketplace based on their orders history.

 ### 📊 Data